 I’m sure the idea that “choosing to accept Christ in order to be saved” is actually salvation by works goes against what most of Churchianity has probably taught you, but if you need to stop sinning and decide to choose Jesus as your lord and saviour in order to be be saved, how could it be anything else?
 The first part of that should be obvious enough, since forcing yourself to stop sinning in order to be saved is obviously a works-based salvation, but even having to choose to believe is a work.
 If you don’t agree with me, try choosing right now to truly believe in Thor as your lord and saviour.
 Can’t do it, can you?
 Forcing oneself to believe something that one hasn’t organically come to believe is one of the biggest mental works a person could do, and I doubt that anybody is actually capable of it.
 Regardless, even if someone could somehow brainwash themselves into believing something they really didn’t previously believe, it would still be an action (even if just a mental action) they had to accomplish to save themselves (or accomplish to participate in saving themselves).
-Basically, nearly every denomination out there teaches salvation by a combination of Christ’s sacrifice plus our own “free will,” but if salvation is by anything other than grace alone it becomes salvation by grace plus something else, ultimately making it salvation by works (and a false gospel).
+Pretty much every denomination and cult (not that there’s much difference) out there teaches salvation by a combination of Christ’s sacrifice plus our own “free will,” but if salvation is by anything other than grace alone it becomes salvation by grace plus something else, ultimately making it salvation by works (and a false gospel).
 Accepting Jesus as your saviour doesn’t mean choosing to allow him to save you (which would mean you would have a role in your own salvation, even if just the small role of making the right decision), but is rather accepting that he has already saved you after you’ve been given the gift of faith to believe the good news of your already existing (ontological) salvation.
 And if one isn’t among the elect, then damnation is a part of God’s sovereign plan for that person, and they couldn’t possibly believe the Gospel no matter how hard we try to get them to.

 Many Christians like to say things along the lines of, “God doesn’t want robots,” and teach that God gave us free will to decide to choose Him for ourselves.
 These people don’t understand basic science and logic, however, since “free will” is a misnomer and can’t actually exist in reality.
 They’ve also ignored all the teachings throughout the Bible where God takes credit for both the good and evil that exists in the world (even the Devil was created the way he is for a specific purpose), as well as for who ultimately gets saved in this lifetime and who has to wait until later.